-- Work as an alliance between local people and people seeking sanctuary to run the group wherever possible and appropriate (a group does not need to take on a specific structure and there lots of different ways a group can function effectively and successfully).
+- Work as an alliance between local people and people seeking sanctuary to run the group wherever possible and appropriate.

-- Be prepared to share successes, ideas and learning with other groups and the network (including joining in regional/national events).
+- Be prepared to share successes, ideas and learning with other groups and the network.

-- Avoid bringing the name of City of Sanctuary into disrepute and to abide by the City of Sanctuary values in all that they do.
+- Avoid bringing the name of City of Sanctuary into disrepute and to abide by the City of Sanctuary values in all that you do.

 - Complete an annual membership form updating all details and identify between three and five contacts to enable the City of Sanctuary UK to keep in touch (and to keep the team updated when changes to these contact details occur, providing full name, telephone and email details for each contact where possible).